Automatic layout of railroad diagrams: Evaluation

 \subsection{Regular expression and Backus-Naur frontends}

 A recursive translation from nonempty regular expressions to our diagram language is given in \autoref{tab:translate-rrd}.
-(It is identical to the construction in \cite{HinzeSelfcertifyingRailroadDiagrams2019} inspired by \cite{MannaMathematicalTheoryComputation1974}.)
-An empty regular expression (i.e.~0, the empty language) cannot be drawn; to draw an arbitrary regular expression, empty subexpressions must first be eliminated using standard equivalences like $r \cdot 0 = 0$.
+(It is identical to the construction in~\cite{HinzeSelfcertifyingRailroadDiagrams2019}.)
+An empty regular expression (i.e.~0, the empty language) cannot be drawn; to draw an arbitrary regular expression, 0s must first be eliminated using standard equivalences like $r \cdot 0 = 0$.

 For a grammar specified in Backus-Naur form (BNF), the right-hand side of each rule is translated to a railroad diagram.
 A rule can refer to another of name \literal{a} with the syntax <\literal{a}>, represented as a nonterminal token \literal{[a]}.
-The rest of the translation is presented in the same \autoref{tab:translate-rrd}.
+The rest of the translation is also in \autoref{tab:translate-rrd}.

 Although technically sufficient, the treatment of iteration/recursion in both translations above is a little unsatisfying.
 Consider the definition of JSON list syntax as a regular expression and in BNF in \autoref{tab:json-list}, and the translation to railroad diagrams, assuming a list item is separately defined.
 In the regular expression diagram, we may prefer \variable{item} to appear only once, as the top of the negative stack; similarly, we may prefer to make the recursion explicit in the BNF diagram as a negative stack.
 But we may prefer this transformation \emph{not} to happen if there are several kinds of lists, and it just happens to be the case in the one depicted above that the first item is of the same kind as the rest.
 We cannot accommodate such preferences merely by adding rules to our translation table.
-Rather, seen as a notation for syntax diagrams, both regular expressions and BNF have a conflict between \emph{canonicity}---objects are equivalent iff their representations are equal---and \emph{idiomaticity}---the ability to conveniently express common representation idioms, like negative stacks for recursion.
-(This terminology was introduced by \cite{ChiplunkarPit-ClaudelDiagrammaticNotationsInteractive2023}.)
+Rather, seen as a notation for syntax diagrams, both regular expressions and BNF have a conflict between \emph{canonicity} -- objects are equivalent iff their representations are equal -- and \emph{idiomaticity} -- the ability to conveniently express common representation idioms, like negative stacks for recursion.
+(This terminology was introduced by~\cite{ChiplunkarPit-ClaudelDiagrammaticNotationsInteractive2023}.)